 It’s been awhile since a CBD brand has turned our heads, but after receiving a few of their promotional sample products, Premium Jane simply blew us away.

-One of our team members compared their 1,000 mg full-spectrum oral tincture to the Green Roads oil that he usually takes, and he said it was every bit as effective for his chronic back pain, with the effects actually seeming to last a little bit longer.
+One of our team members compared their 1,000 mg full-spectrum oral tincture to other CBD oils on the market and he said it was every bit as effective for his chronic back pain, with the effects actually seeming to last a little bit longer.

-Here are some of the highlights of the brand new Premium Jane lineup:
+Here are some of the highlights of the Premium Jane lineup:

 - Sourced from CBD-rich hemp grown under the Kentucky Pilot Research Program

-- Incredible natural flavors produced from pure Vanilla and Mint oil extracts
+- Incredible natural flavors produced from pure Citrus and Mint oil extracts

 - Full-Spectrum Extract packed with nutrients and more